Anthropology Arts & Splat Lab

 – We are looking for Lead Educators that can learn any kind of curriculum and make it fun and intellectually satisfying.
 We need the type of person who kids can’t wait to see, with group management skills to ensure a smooth, fun and exciting class.

-– For this position, the applicant must be strong at keeping up with emails, curriculum folders, schedules, and communication with your manager that is virtual.
+– the applicant must be strong at keeping up with emails, curriculum folders, schedules, and communication with your manager that is virtual.

 – 1-3 years of working with youth in a leadership role: leading groups in after school, summer camps, museums, or early childhood settings.
 Babysitting and 1×1 tutoring experience is not applicable for this role.